Joshy3282/HyWrapper/docs/installation.md

 # Installation

-HyWrapper is available for both Python and JVM-based languages.
+HyWrapper is available for Python, TypeScript, and JVM-based languages (Kotlin/Java).

 ## Python Installation